 - Finally, maybe Stafford doesn’t want to play for a coach/GM who can’t draft a wide receiver to save his life.
 The Green Bay Packers have caught flak for several years running for not using high draft picks on receivers for Aaron Rodgers; Belichick’s record in that department is equally bleak.

-N’Keal Harry was a first-rounder who’s started 14 Patriots games in two years.
+N’Keal Harry was a first-rounder who has started 14 Patriots games in two years.
 That qualifies him as the most dynamic threat at wideout that Belichick drafted in the past decade.

-If Stafford wanted to deal with that, he could have stayed in Detroit.
+If Stafford wanted to settle for that, he could have stayed in Detroit.